Delai-Huanglab/Delai-Huanglab.github.io/_pages/home.md

 **News: Our lab will be opening at the Zhejiang University (ZJU)!** Join us!

-Our research pursues two overarching goals:
+Huang Lab @ ZJU pursues two overarching goals:

 **First, to uncover the mechanisms governing cell fate decisions** using fish pigment cells